Student Teaching Eligibility

 Placement Information Packet

-As soon as the student teaching assignment is confirmed, students may contact the assigned teacher(s) to schedule an introductory meeting.
-During the meeting, student teachers must complete the Placement Information Packet (PIP).
-After completion, the PIP should be submitted via Tk20 (and email to supervisor) by Wednesday of the second week of the semester.
+As soon as the Student Teaching / Residency II assignment is confirmed, candidates may contact the assigned teacher(s) to schedule an introductory meeting.
+During the meeting, Student Teachers / Residents must complete the Placement Information Packet (PIP).
+After completion, the PIP should be submitted via Brightspace (and via email to university supervisor) by Wednesday of the second week of the semester.
 Assignment details may be referenced by viewing the Placement Information Packet Instructions document.
 Assignment templates are listed below.

 - Outline of Responsibilities (14 Week Placement)